mckennapsean/dissertation/notes/thesis-office.md

 Compile uu-dissertation with chapter 2 with no figures.

-Large table is on wrong page, swap 29 & 30.
-Check large table text size, 2mm.
+Large table text size & several figures are close.
+Depends on how measured.
+Will see what the thesis office marks.

 Footnotes & figures, check to see which should be at bottom (5.7, 7.5).